Ebedthan/aebou_blog/content/posts/how-i-found-myself-in-marketing.md

 I not think i am done.
 Marketing is just a step on my way.
 Teaching Bioinformatics and Data Science, Starting and finishing my PhD are my next goals.
 Soon i will be there, trust me!

 Don't let your dreams off.
-You can reach!
+You can overtake them!